scottbenton/Iron-Fellowship_and_Crew-Link/README.md

 ## Development

 Any development help on this project is more than welcome!
 New features should be developed in feature branches, and then merged into the `dev` branch to deploy to our [development environment](https://dev.iron-fellowship.scottbenton.dev).
-Once our dev branch is at a point where everything looks good to ship, we can merge into the `main` branch to deploy to our production environment.
+Once our dev branch is at a point where everything looks good to ship, we can merge into the `prod` branch to deploy to our production environment.

 ### Setup